How much money can I gift to my children and grandchildren each year without tax penalties to me or to them?Read more

 - A trust for the sole benefit of a disabled individual under age 65 (even if the trust is for the benefit of the Medicaid applicant, under certain circumstances).

-- A child who is under age 21 or who is blind or disabled
+- A child who is under age 21

 - A sibling who has lived in the home during the year preceding the applicant's institutionalization and who already holds an equity interest in the home

 - who lived in the house for at least two years prior to the applicant's institutionalization and

-Congress has created a very important escape hatch from the transfer penalty: the penalty will be "cured" if the transferred asset is returned in its entirety, or it will be reduced if the transferred asset is partially returned.
-However, some states are not permitting partial returns.
-Check with your elder law attorney.
+Note that Congress has created a particularly important escape hatch from the transfer penalty.
+The penalty will be "cured" if the transferred asset is returned in its entirety.
+Or it will be reduced if the transferred asset is partially returned.
+However, some states do not permit partial returns.

 Check with your elder law attorney on the laws in your state; find a qualified attorney near you.